ChandSuma/self-reflection-catalog/README.md

 If you have ideas for better categorization or other feautures please let us know an we'll try our best to implement them.

 ## Questions to start:

-- What are my core values?
-- What are the beliefs that are important to me?
-- What are the guiding principles or ideas that are deeply important to me?
+_Our Top 5_
+1. Am I living true to myself?
+2. Who am I really?
-- What are my priorities?
+3. What matters most in my life?
-- What are my unique gifts, skills, strengths or talents?
-- What are the weaknesses or blind spots I need to watch out for?
+4. Am I taking anything for granted?
-- Who do I want to be?
+5. Who do I want to be?
-- What energy do I want to bring to everything I do?
-- What is the impact or difference I want to make?
-How do I want to serve, contribute or add value?
-- What are my passions?
-What do I love?
-What gets me engaged, motivated and excited?
-- Are there any beliefs that I have that are limiting me?
-- What do I want for my life? (after all, if you don’t know what you want, how do you expect to get there?)
-- When am I at my best?

 ## Personal Growth
 ### Mindfulness
 - What am I most grateful for today?
-- Am I taking anything for granted?
 - What's the best thing that happened today?
 - What inspired me today?
 - What made the day special for me?
 - What made me smile today?
+- Have I made someone smile today?
 - What's the feeling of the heart?
+- What little act of kindness was once shown to me that I will never forget?
+- What’s the one thing I’d like others to remember about me at the end of my life?
+- Have I done anything lately worth remembering?

 ### Reflection
 - What touched me in a special way?
 What made me feel happy / hurt / moved / scared / curios... ?
 - From a broader perspective, which things don't seems that important anymore?
+- What are the beliefs that are important to me?
+- What are the guiding principles or ideas that are deeply important to me?
+- What are my core values?
+- What is the impact or difference I want to make?
+How do I want to serve, contribute or add value?
+- Does it really matter - What others think about me?
+- What worries me most about the future?

 ### Personal Development
 - What things keep me from my long-term development and happiness?
 - What good habits have I executed today?
 - What mistakes did I make today?
   - How did I encounter them?
   - How can I avoid this mistake the next time?
 -  What have I done for good today?
 - What kind of inspiration / motiviation / information do I need to improve my future?
 - What can I do to improve my future today?
+- What are my passions?
+What do I love?

+### Growth
+- Are there any beliefs that I have that are limiting me?
+- How have I controlled the direction my life took this year?
+- What have I done to improve my self-confidence this year?
+- What have I done to be kind to myself this year?
+- How can I control my self-talk when I experience failure?
+- What do I need to change about the way I think of myself?
+- How can I create more self-confidence for myself?
+- Who has had the greatest impact on my life?
+- Which moment has had the greatest impact on my life?
+- When did I last push the boundaries of my comfort zone?

 ## Health
 ### Sleep